West African nature reserve escapes endangered listing | Malay Mail

-JOHANNESBURG, July 24 — A west African nature reserve spanning Benin, Burkina Faso and Niger yesterday escaped a UNESCO listing as under threat despite the jihadist conflict harrowing the Sahel region.
+PORTO-NOVO, July 25 — A west African nature reserve spanning Benin, Burkina Faso and Niger on Friday escaped a Unesco listing as under threat despite the jihadist conflict harrowing the Sahel region.

 South Africa convinced the UN body’s World Heritage Committee to back an amendment — also supported by other African states — to keep the W-Arly-Pendjari (WAP) complex off the list.